 However, in raw meat, myoglobin pigments will differ in color depending upon their exposure to oxygen.
 When there is no oxygen exposure, such as in a vacuum-packed steak, the meat appears dark, with an almost purple hue.

 When your cut of meat has been exposed to oxygen, it will appear bright red, like the meat you see on display at retailers, pre-cut for sale.

 Brown or tan-colored meat can indicate one of two things.
 Either a low oxygen presence or that the meat is several days old.
 After a few days, the iron in the pigment becomes oxidized, creating what is called metmyoglobin.

-While usually still safe to eat (provided it is within date), once meat’s myoglobin has become metmyoglobin, consumers tend to find it visually off-putting and disregard it as past its best.
+While usually, the change of color itself does not indicate that your steak has gone bad (provided it is within date), once meat’s myoglobin has become metmyoglobin, consumers tend to find it visually off-putting and disregard it as past its best.